vuongducphuong/documentation/content/applications/websites/livechat.rst

 .. image:: livechat/create-rules.png
    :align: center
-   :alt: View of a channel's rules form for Odoo Live Chat.
+   :alt: View of a channel's rules form for Leansoft Live Chat.

 Create new rules
 ~~~~~~~~~~~~~~~~